-TRUANCY - Any student who is absent for school without a parent's permission will be considered truant and disciplinary action will occur.
+TRUANCY - Any student who is absent from school without a parent's permission for more than 72 hours for the year of 42 hours in a single month will be considered truant and disciplinary action will occur.
+For students who meet either of these thresholds an absence intervention plan will be completed with the team.